joaodaniel-ar/desafio-up-tech/README.md

 # Up!
 Tech Library

-This project is a book search engine, that uses Google Books API.
+This project is a book search enginemade with Google Books API and React.
+All types of books are available.

 ## Install